What is Data Transformation?

 Technologies involved with data transformation are as follows:

-• Data Engineering – Data engineering is the process and technology required to move data securely from source to target in a way that it is easily available and accessible.
+• Data Engineering – Data engineering is the process and technology required to move data securely from source to target in a way that is easily available and accessible.

 • Data Transformation – Data transformation involves altering the data from its raw form to a structured form that is easy to analyze via queries.
 Transformation also involves enhancing the data to provide attributes and references that increase standardization and ease of integration with other data sources.

 • Data Warehouse – Data warehouses store data that are used frequently and extensively by the business for reporting and analysis.
-Data warehouses are constructed to store the data in a way that is integrated, secure and easily accessible for standard and ad-hoc queries for many users.
+Data warehouses are constructed to store the data in a way that is integrated, secure, and easily accessible for standard and ad-hoc queries for many users.

 • Trends / Outlook for Data Transformation